artemka169/task2/README.md

-# task2
+# Task 2
-task 2 for econometrics course in science po university
+Task 2 for econometrics course in science po university